where nurture meets nature

 Adele is currently studying for her Level 3 diploma in childcare, with ambitions to also qualify in bush craft and forest school teaching.
 Adele loves spending as much time as possible outdoors, she's a keen climber, hiker and is very excited to join the Little Foxes team.

-Tash (see above) doubles up as one of our Forest Pre-School Educators as well as keeping everything running like clockwork as our Office Manager.
-Tash works in the office and manages our inboxes, waiting lists, permission forms and all aspects of day to day administration for Little Foxes.
+Tash keeps everything running like clockwork as our Office Manager.
+She works in the office and manages our inboxes, waiting lists, permission forms and all aspects of day to day administration for Little Foxes.

 Becky lives in Bristol with her husband and 2 young children.
 Becky loves cooking and is passionate about providing children with delicious and wholesome food using simple, affordable ingredients.
 She believes a nutritious diet is essential for giving little ones lots of energy for exploring and learning.